 EPAM Enables Record-Breaking Agentic AI Innovation at Hyderabad’s Agentathon

-Hyderabad, India: EPAM Systems, Inc. (NYSE: EPAM), a leading global digital and AI transformation company, played a pivotal role in enabling Agentathon, the world’s largest agentic AI hackathon, hosted by Google Developer Groups (GDG) Hyderabad.
-The landmark event has since been officially recognized by Guinness World Records (https://www.guinnessworldrecords.com/world-records/778051-most-participants-in-an-agentic-ai-hackathon) for the Most Participants in an Agentic AI Hackathon.
+EPAM Systems, Inc. (NYSE: EPAM), a leading global digital and AI transformation company, played a pivotal role in enabling Agentathon, the world’s largest agentic AI hackathon, hosted by Google Developer Groups (GDG) Hyderabad.
+The landmark event has since been officially recognized by Guinness World Records (https://www.

 As a strategic technology sponsor and enabler, EPAM supported the developer community with engineering rigor and enterprise-grade AI product thinking, helping teams strengthen their architectures and consider the scalability, reliability and real-world applicability of agentic AI systems.
 More than 2,600 developers participated on the ground at the event, with over 2,000 completing the full 36-hour challenge.
 Hosted in Hyderabad, the marathon focused on ideating, building and scaling next-generation agentic AI solutions under real-world conditions.